Table of Contents

 Instructions

-- To a mixer, add water, ½ cup granulated sugar, salad oil, salt and eggs.
-Beat for two minutes.
+- To a mixer, add water, ½ cup white granulated sugar, salad oil, salt, and eggs.
+Beat for 2 minutes.
 Make sure to use a dough hook attachment.
-Add three cups of flour to the mixer.
+Add three cups of flour to the mixer.6-7 ½ cups all-purpose flour, ½ cup + 3 tbsp granulated sugar, ⅓ cup salad oil, ¾ tsp kosher salt, 2 large eggs, 2 cups water

 - Grease a large bowl and let the dough rise in the bowl until doubled in size.
 It will take approximately one to two hours to rise.
 Once twice in size, punch down.
 Divide the dough into two halves.
 Let the rough rest a few minutes before rolling out.

-- Roll out one half of the dough on a lightly-floured surface until it is approximately 20×13 inches.
-Brush one tablespoon of melted butter over the surface of the dough.
+- Roll out half of the dough on a lightly floured surface until it is approximately 20 inches by 13 inches.
+Brush one tablespoon of melted butter over the surface of the dough.1 tbsp unsalted butter

-- Sprinkle brown sugar, cinnamon and 3 tablespoons granulated sugar over the buttered dough.
+- Sprinkle brown sugar, cinnamon, and 3 tablespoons white granulated sugar over the buttered dough.2 tbsp ground cinnamon, ¼ cup light brown sugar, ½ cup + 3 tbsp granulated sugar

 - Slowly roll the dough, making sure to keep a rectangular shape.
 Once rolled, pinch the ends together.